 Frequently Asked Questions

-If I am a supplementary cardholder on my partner’s American Express card, will I be eligible for the sign-up bonus if I apply for a card as the primary cardholder?
+If I am an Additional Card Member on my partner’s American Express card, will I be eligible for the sign-up bonus if I apply for a card as the primary cardholder?

-Yes, holding a supplementary card is not a barrier to applying for your own and being eligible for a bonus.
+Yes—being an Additional Card Member is not a barrier to applying for your own card and being eligible for a bonus.

 If I hold a bank-issued American Express card from Westpac, NAB, ANZ or CommBank, can I earn the sign-up bonus on a card directly issued by American Express?